[ Printer Friendly Version ] [ Report Abuse ]

 “Why?” she demands, clearly alarmed.

-“Herseth, get real!
+“Herseth, get real.
 No one is going to believe we are real if there isn’t any snogging.
 I mean you don’t see Hogwarts couples going around holding hands for all their life.”
 This time she scowls, but I know she sees eye to eye with my views.
-“We can skip the second one,” I say off-handily before she interrupts.
+“We can skip the second one,” I say off-handedly before she interrupts.